U.S. Railroad Retirement Board

 Under the Railroad Retirement Act, railroad workers with at least 10 years of service can receive retirement and disability annuities.
 Such annuities are also payable to workers with 5 years of service if performed after 1995.

-annuities can be paid on the basis of total or occupational disability.
+Disability annuities can be paid on the basis of total or

 As noted, the RRB pays retirement annuities to employees, as well as their spouses and/or divorced spouses, if the employee had at least 10 years of railroad service, or 5 years if performed after 1995.
 However, for survivor benefits, there is an additional requirement that the employee's last regular employment before retirement or death was in the railroad industry.
 If a railroad employee or his or her survivors do not qualify for railroad retirement benefits, the RRB transfers the employee's railroad retirement credits to the Social Security Administration, which treats them as social security credits.

-Railroad retirement taxes, which have historically been higher than social
+retirement taxes, which have historically been higher than

-security taxes, are calculated, like benefit payments, on a two-tier basis.
+social security taxes, are calculated, like benefit payments, on

-security taxes.
-In addition, both employees and employers pay tier II taxes to
+taxes.
+In addition, both employees and employers pay tier II

 Revenues in excess of benefit payments are invested to provide additional trust fund income.
 The National Railroad Retirement Investment Trust manages and invests railroad retirement assets.
 It invests these funds in non-governmental assets, as well as in governmental securities.